 - Two thirds of pupils in Years 1-6 to have taken part in an after school sports club.

-- For non-competitive/sporty pupils, they will also be taking part in physical activity during Outdoor Adventurous Activities and creative playtimes.
+- 100% of pupils will take part in physical activity during Outdoor Adventurous Activities and sport themed weeks.

-- Pupils will be inspired by more unusual sports which they may not otherwise have the opportunity to access.
+- 100% of pupils will be inspired by more unusual sports which they may not otherwise have the opportunity to access.

 - Pupils will receive quality coaching and training in preparation for matches/competitions.